omeatai/Personal2/src-python-django-flask-sql/django/05-LinkedIn-Django-React-and-Django-apps.md

-# +Udemy - Django A-Z Build and Deploy Web Project
+# +Linkedin - Building React and Django Apps

 <details>
 <summary>1.
 Creating a New Django Project </summary>